-Defensively, City were sound – Joe Hart kept the most clean sheets in the league with 18 – but only three players hit double figures for goals scored and even Aguero failed to get past 14 as they finished with just 66 goals for the season – the joint second lowest total of the top seven teams.
+Defensively, City were sound – Joe Hart kept the cleanest sheets in the league with 18 – but only three players hit double figures for goals scored and even Aguero failed to get past 14 as they finished with just 66 goals for the season – the joint second-lowest total of the top seven teams.
 Roberto Mancini paid the price by losing his job.

 Blackburn Rovers (1995/96)

 If the title-winning season of 1994/95 was all about the SAS strike partnership of record signings Alan Shearer and Chris Sutton, the season that followed was more like SOS.
 After Kenny Dalglish moved ‘upstairs’ into a director of football type role, Ray Harford came in as manager.